5000, Clinical Guidelines

 Radiology Procedures

-PHC clients must be provided appropriate radiologic tests to include the technical procedure and the interpretation of the x-ray, as indicated by history and clinical assessment related to the current reason for visit.
+PHC clients must be provided appropriate radiologic tests.
+This includes the technical procedure and the interpretation of the X-ray, as indicated by history and clinical assessment about the current reason for visit.
 If a provider is unable to provide radiological services on-site, the provider must have a Memorandum of Understanding (MOU) with another provider and make the services available through referral.

 Family Planning Services

-Clients who are provided contraceptive method-specific information must receive individualized dialogue that covers:
+Clients who are provided birth control method-specific information must receive individualized dialogue that covers:

 • Results of physical exam and assessments